-With so much to do at the four Disney World parks, visitors do get a great value for their money, but let’s face it – buying tickets can be one of the costliest parts of planning your Disney World vacation.
+With so much to do at the four Disney World parks, visitors do get a great value for their money, but let’s face it – buying tickets can be one of the costliest parts of planning your Disney vacations.
 Check out these tips to maximize your savings and keep costs as low as possible.

 First of all, let’s make sure we’re on the same page about the available extras:

 A base ticket allows you entry into one park for each day of your ticket.
 For example, if you buy a three day ticket, then you can enter into one park on each day.
-A park hopper adds the ability to go from park to park, so you could start your day at Animal Kingdom and then hop a bus to EPCOT for dinner.
+A park hopper adds the ability to go from park to park, so you could start your day at Animal Kingdom and then hop a bus to EPCOT Center for dinner.

 Another popular option is the water park and more addition; which, you guessed it, gives you access to the water parks.
 This can only be purchased with the park hopper addition and it gives you access to as many water park entries as theme park entries.

 For example, if you purchased a three day water park and more ticket, it would be possible to get six days of amusement out of your tickets – you’d have three days to visit the theme parks and three days to visit the water parks.
 However, if you visit a water park in the morning and then a theme park in the afternoon for three days straight, you would have used up all your entitlements.

 You may want to buy tickets with as many extras as you think you can use.
 You may assume you’ll want to park hop, or that you’ll want the water park and more addition.
 When you get to the parks you might realize you can easily stay in one park for the entire day, or perhaps it rains throughout your trip and you never make it to the water park.
 The money you paid for those extras has just gone to waste.